Can You Sue for Emotional Distress? (2024)

 Can I Sue my Neighbor for Emotional Distress?

 Many emotional distress claims involve a series of actions rather than just one instance, such as a gay family enduring ongoing homophobic and inflammatory comments.
+False allegations may even rise to this level, too, and filing a suit could allow you to reclaim your reputation.
 The statute of limitations to file an emotional distress claim typically begins from the date of the most recent incident.
 The applicable time limits vary from state to state.

 Succeeding in an Emotional Distress Lawsuit